 Culinary Perspective of Vegetables

 From a culinary standpoint, vegetables are usually savory and play a fundamental role in cooking.
-They improve flavor, texture and nutrients to dishes.
-Common vegetables include spinach, carrots and onions, which share similarities with garlic in their culinary applications.
+They in addition broaden taste, surface and supplements to dishes.
+Normal vegetables incorporate spinach, carrots and onions, what share similitudes with garlic in their culinary applications.

 Garlic's Botanical Features